-Coventry's cultural strategy 2017-2027, approved by Coventry City Council and outlines a ten-year vision for the cultural life of Coventry, building on the existing heritage and culture of Coventry.
+Coventry's cultural strategy 2017-2027 outlines a ten-year vision for the cultural life of Coventry, building on the existing heritage and culture of Coventry.

 The University of Warwick was commissioned to write the 10 year cultural strategy for Coventry (funded by Coventry City Council and Arts Council England) and based on an extensive consultation process.

-and visiting professor at Coventry and Warwick Universities and a number of researchers at both institutions.
+and visiting professor at Coventry and Warwick Universities) as well as a number of researchers at both institutions.

 Five key goals

 The strategy proposes five key goals which will support cultural growth in the city: